jtheisen/safe-mvc-urls/README.md

 # How do I get started?

 - Install the [NuGet package](https://www.nuget.org/packages/MonkeBusters.Web.Mvc.SafeUrls).
-- Add the `MonkeyBusters.Web.Mvc` namespace to your Web.Config for your views along with those you already have.
+- Add the `IronStone.Web.Mvc` namespace to your Web.Config for your views along with those you already have.
 You can alternatively use a `using` statement in your view.
 It will then look something like this:
 ```
   <system.web.webPages.razor>
     <pages pageBaseType="System.Web.Mvc.WebViewPage">